veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Virtualization CLI/partials/_install-guide.md

 ```shell
 sudo installer -pkg Anka.pkg -tgt /
 ```
-Or, if you need nested virtualization to run Docker or Android Emulator inside of the VM:
+Or, if you need nested virtualization to run Docker inside of the VM:

 > You can find Nested Virtualization inside of the Custom Install section of the guided installer.
 You can get there using the `Customize` button on the **Installation Type** stage.

+> We currently only support Docker within Nested Virtualization

 ```shell
 sudo installer -applyChoiceChangesXML nanka.xml -pkg Ankaxx.pkg -target /